Directions and industry requirements are regularly updated

 - if using fans, position them in a way so that air is not blown directly from one person to another

-The DHHS and the Australian Government have posters and other resources aimed at educating the public about coronavirus (COVID-19).
+The Victorian DH and the Australian Government have posters and other resources aimed at educating the public about COVID-19.
 These can be placed in environments where employees interact with clients and other people, for example in workplace entrances.

 Personal Protective Equipment (PPE)

-Other than face coverings, other forms of PPE may be used in certain situations, after other control measures to protect against coronavirus (COVID-19) have been considered and implemented.
+Other than face masks, other forms of PPE may be used in certain situations, after other control measures to protect against COVID-19 have been considered and implemented.

 In some cases, the use of PPE (such as gloves, eye protection and disposable gowns) may be appropriate and recommended, such as when physical distancing cannot be achieved, or when the task involves risk of exposure to a client's blood or body fluids.